The Enigmatic Origins of Donn Beach and Don the Beachcomber

 Legacy and Enduring Appeal

-Despite the rivalry, both Don the Beachcomber and Trader Vic’s played instrumental roles in popularizing Tiki culture in America.
-The ongoing debate over the origins of the Mai Tai only served to fuel public interest in Tiki cocktails and bars, further cementing their place in American pop culture.
+Despite the rivalry, both Don the Beachcomber and Trader Vic’s played instrumental roles in popularizing tiki culture in America.
+The ongoing debate over the origins of the Mai Tai only served to fuel public interest in tiki cocktails and bars, further cementing their place in American pop culture.

-The Decline and Resurgence of Don the Beachcomber
+Don the Beachcomber

 Changing Tastes and Decline